nicosuave/wizard/README.md

 - **"No API key found"**: Set your OPENAI_API_KEY or ANTHROPIC_API_KEY environment variable
 - **"Extension not found"**: Make sure you've built the extension with `make release`
-- **"Import error"**: The extension cannot import Python packages - this is by design
 - **Rate limits**: The extension uses real API calls, so you may hit rate limits with many queries
 - **Slow first query**: The first query calls the LLM API; subsequent identical queries use cache